jfrog/charts/examples/terraform/jfrog-platform-aws-install/README.md

 ## JFrog Platform Sizing
 Artifactory and Xray have pre-defined sizing templates that you can use to deploy them.
 The supported sizing templates in this project are `small`, `medium`, `large`, `xlarge`, and `2xlarge`.

-The sizing templates will be pulled from the [official Helm Charts](https://github.com/jfrog/charts) during the execution of the Terraform configuration.
+The sizing templates will be pulled from the [official JFrog Platform Helm Chart's Sizing](https://github.com/jfrog/charts/tree/master/stable/jfrog-platform/sizing) during the execution of the Terraform configuration.

 ## Terraform